-Cathedral of the Beheading of St. John the Baptist in the St. John the Baptist Monastery
+Cathedral of the Beheading of Saint John the Forerunner of Saint John the Forerunner Stauropegial Convert

-The St. John the Baptist Stavropigial Nunnery is one of the oldest in the capital.
-It was founded in the XV century, in the area, which from ancient times belonged to the Moscow State.
-The monastery had a main altar in the name of the Beheading of John the Baptist in Moscow, and the monastery itself determined the name of Ivanovsky Forty – the ecclesiastical-territorial unit of Moscow.
-On feast days the monastery was often visited by tsars and grand dukes.
-For princely and servant Moscow families of the White City, the Ivanovsky Monastery fulfilled the functions of an ancestral cloister.
-Many worthy nuns ascended in the monastery, but their exploits remained known to God alone.
+St. John the Baptist Stavropegial Convent is one of the oldest in the capital.
+It was founded in the 15th century in an area that had belonged to the Moscow Tsar since ancient times.
+The monastery was the main seat of the Beheading of John the Baptist in Moscow, and the monastery itself gave its name to Ivanovsky Soroka, a church-territorial unit of Moscow.
+On holidays, the monastery was often visited by tsars and grand dukes.
+For the princely and military families of Moscow’s White City, the Ivanovsky Monastery served as a family monastery.
+Many worthy nuns laboured in the monastery, but their deeds remained known only to God.
 History has preserved the names of only two ascetics.
-The first of them is the blessed schema-monk nun Martha, a fool for Christ’s sake (1638), who was honoured by the first tsars Romanovs.
-The much-celebrated Tsarina Evdokia, wife of Tsar Mikhail Feodorovich, shortly before her forthcoming childbirth, liked to visit the monastery, asking the prayers of the blessed old woman for a safe delivery.
-Another mysterious recluse was known as a visionary old woman of high spiritual life.
-Her monastic name was Dosithea Matveevna (1810).
-According to tradition she was the daughter of the Empress Elizabeth Petrovna.
-Her letter to the Putilov brothers is known, in which the old woman gives instruction to future holy ascetics.
-The war of 1812 ruined the Ivanovo Monastery, and until 1859 the cathedral of the monastery was a parish church.
-In 1859, with the blessing of St. Philaret, Metropolitan of Moscow, the monastery began to be renewed on the capital of the widow Elizaveta Alekseevna Makarova-Zubacheva.
-The project of the architectural ensemble of the monastery was commissioned to the famous Moscow architect M.D.
+The first of them is the blessed nun Martha, who was considered holy for Christ’s sake (†1638), who was revered by the first Romanov tsars.
+The prolific Queen Eudoxia, wife of Tsar Mikhail Feodorovich, loved to visit the monastery shortly before giving birth, asking for the prayers of the blessed elder for a safe delivery.
+Another mysterious recluse was known as a clairvoyant elder of high spiritual life.
+Her monastic name was Dosifeya Matveyevna (†1810).
+According to legend, she was the daughter of Empress Elizabeth Petrovna.
+Her letter to the Putilov brothers is known, in which the elder gives instruction to future holy ascetics.
+The war of 1812 devastated the Ivanovsky Monastery, and until 1859, the monastery’s cathedral served as a parish church.
+In 1859, with the blessing of St. Filaret, Metropolitan of Moscow, the monastery began to be restored using the capital of the widow Elizaveta Alekseevna Makarova-Zubacheva.
+The design of the monastery’s architectural ensemble was commissioned from the renowned Moscow architect M.D.
 Bykovsky.
-Maria Alexandrovna Mazurina, a relative of E.A.
-Makarova-Zubacheva, was the temple builder of the monastery for 20 years.
-In 1879 the Ivanovo Monastery was opened as a dormitory monastery.
-The first sisters who came from the Anosina Desert brought a strict statute, which ensured the future prosperity of the monastery.
+For 20 years, the patroness of the monastery was Maria Alexandrovna Mazurina, a relative of E.A.
+Makarova-Zubacheva.
+In 1879, the Ivanovsky Monastery was opened as a communal monastery.
+The first sisters, who came from the Anosina Desert, brought with them a strict charter, which ensured the future prosperity of the monastery.
 The monastery enjoyed the favour of St. Pimen of Ugresh.
-From the walls of the Ivanovo Monastery by the beginning of the twentieth century 6 abbesses came out, some of them were appointed to Moscow and other monasteries.
-In 1918 the monastery was closed, but the monastic life within its walls continued until the beginning of 1927.
-Since the summer of 1919 a significant part of the territory was taken away from the nuns for a special purpose camp, in 1923 renamed Ivanovo correctional centre.
-In 1927 the experimental penitentiary department of the State Institute for the Study of Crime and the Criminal (EXPOGI) was established.
-In October 1941, a motorised combat regiment of the NKVD Directorate was housed in the premises of the Ivanovo Monastery.
-In the post-war years the area was occupied by the Militia Higher School, which was later transformed into the Law Institute and then into the University of the Ministry of Internal Affairs.
-The archive of the Moscow region was housed in the cathedral.
-Since 1991 the monastery buildings have been gradually returned to the Russian Orthodox Church.
-During the restoration the former hospital building with the house church of St. Elizabeth the Wonderworker was completely restored.
-The consecration of the Church of St Elizabeth took place in 1995.
-Divine services in the Cathedral of St John the Baptist began in July 2001.
-The territory of the monastery was finally liberated in February 2024.
-In the Council of the New Martyrs and Confessors of the Church of Russia two clergymen and a novice were glorified: the holy martyrs Alexis Skvortsov and Vladimir Smirnov and the monastic martyr Alexandra Kasparova.
+By the beginning of the 20th century, six abbesses had come from the walls of the Ivanovsky Monastery, some of whom were appointed to monasteries in Moscow and elsewhere.
+In 1918, the monastery was closed, but monastic life continued within its walls until the beginning of 1927.
+In October 1941, the premises of the Ivanovsky Monastery housed the NKVD’s Motorised Rifle Regiment.
+In the post-war years, the Higher School of Militia operated on the territory, which was later transformed into a law institute and subsequently into a university of the Ministry of Internal Affairs.
+The Cathedral housed the archives of the Moscow Region.
+Since 1991, the monastery buildings have gradually been returned to the Russian Orthodox Church.
+During the restoration, the former hospital building with the house church of St. Elizabeth the Wonderworker was completely restored.
+The consecration of St. Elizabeth’s Church took place in 1995.
+Divine services in St. John the Baptist Cathedral began in July 2001.
+The monastery grounds were finally vacated in February 2024.
+Two clergymen and one novice are glorified in the Cathedral of the New Martyrs and Confessors of the Russian Church: the holy martyrs Alexy Skvortsov and Vladimir Smirnov and the holy martyr Alexandra Kasparova.

 Address: Moscow, Maly Ivanovsky lane, 2, p.
 33